Tagline: You can’t keep a good cop dead.

 Most Absurd Dialogue

-After attaching a duck head to a battery and marvelling at its quack concerto, detectives Mortis and Bigelow are left befuddled.
+Attaching a duck head to a battery and marvelling at its quack concerto, detectives Mortis and Bigelow are left befuddled.

 Roger Mortis: Zombie duck heads: what a concept!